BuckBoost/volatility_victoria/README.md

 Now you need to update the source list with working repository.
 Here are the list of the working repositories which need to be added.

-edit the /etc/apt/source.lst file in vim and add the following entries.
+Edit the /etc/apt/source.lst file in vim and add the following entries.
 --if CDROM error shows up, do comment the cd-rom lines in the source.lst

-deb http://archive.debian.org/debian/ lenny contrib main non-free deb http://archive.debian.org/debian-security lenny/updates main deb-src http://archive.debian.org/debian/ lenny contrib main non-free deb-src http://archive.debian.org/debian-security lenny/updates main
+deb http://archive.debian.org/debian/ lenny contrib main non-free

+deb http://archive.debian.org/debian-security lenny/updates main

+deb-src http://archive.debian.org/debian/ lenny contrib main non-free

+deb-src http://archive.debian.org/debian-security lenny/updates main

-run the following commands as root or a sudoer:
+Run the following commands as root or a sudoer:

 apt-get update -y
 apt-get -f install -y
 apt-get install linux-headers-$(uname -r) -y

-let the update complete
+Let the update complete

 Step 3: